 On the confirmation pop-up, tap on Forget to confirm.
 Wait for 30 seconds and rejoin WiFi Network by entering your WiF Network Password.

-11. Reset Network Settings
+6. Reset Network Settings

-Go to Settings > General > Reset > On the next screen, select Reset Network Settings option.
+Go to Settings > General > Transfer or Reset iPhone > Reset > On the pop-up, select Reset Network Settings option.

-12. Switch to Google DNS
+7. Switch to Google DNS

-This solution can help, if the problem is due to the DNS Servers of your Internet Service Provider being busy or going through problems.
+This solution can help, if the problem is due to the DNS Servers of your Internet Service Provider being always busy or going through problems.